lizmat/articles/allowing-for-fewer-dollars.md

 ## Nogil

 Turns out there had been a Raku slang for sigilless variables [already](https://github.com/tinmarino/nogil?tab=readme-ov-file#slangnogil) by *Martin Tourneboeuf*.
 But sadly that had bitrotted.
 "Why not use that namespace?", *Lizzybel* thought to herself.
-Indeed, why not?
+"Indeed, why not?".

 The initial iteration of transmogrifying the `Slang::Emoji` module into `Slang::Nogil` looked simple enough.
 Just replace `<.:So>` with `<.ident>+`, and add a check that we're actually in a definition (`$*IN_SPEC`), and voila: [Slang::Nogil 1.1](https://raku.land/zef:lizmat/Slang::Nogil/changes?v=1.1).
 ```